-The training is broken up into three phases: the Fort Moore (formerly known as Fort Benning) Phase, Mountain Phase, and Florida Phase.
+The training is broken up into three phases: the Fort Moore (formerly known as Fort Benning) Phase, Mountain Phase and Florida Phase.

 The Benning Phase is executed in two parts and lasts for a total of 20 days.
 As with most Special Operations units, the first phase is very physical.

-"The Initial Phase is conducted in two parts; the first part, Ranger Assessment Phase (RAP), is conducted at Camp Rogers in the Harmony Church area of Fort Benning.
+"The Initial Phase is conducted in two parts; the first part, Ranger Assessment Phase (RAP), is conducted at Camp Rogers in the Harmony Church area of Fort Moore.
 This phase consists of a Ranger physical fitness test that requires 49 push-ups, 59 sit-ups, an individual five-mile release run event finished in 40 minutes or less and six chin-ups.

 Other physical requirements and tests: